 Feedback on Kickstarter project

 To test whether the saturation point occurs before the end of data collection process, we posted a Kickstarter project about a manual coffeemaker product on Mechanical Turk and asked the questions provided in the Section 3.1.
-Provide one scenario in which this product would be useful.
-Please describe the scenario Which feature in the Kickstarter page do you think the most informative to attract people's attention

 We collected 30 HITs for the coffeemaker project, and will regard answers given for the same question as a feedback pool.
 Therefore, for each question, we got a feedback pool of size 30.
 We will further examine the saturation pattern within each feedback pool.